Hr15h1/Attendance_system_using_facial_recognition/README.md

 ## Database

-- The system uses an SQLite database.
+- The system uses a PostgreSQL database.
 - The student details can be stored as a csv file, which must then be added to the paths.py.
 - Attendance records are stored in monthly tables named `<Month>_<Year>`.